Plumsail/helpdesk-docs/OnPremises/Getting Started/InstallationSP.rst

 |HelpDeskAuthentication|

-Then navigate to site features:
+Then navigate to site features1:

 |HelpDeskAuthentication1|